-- Recognizes and appropriately uses grade-level academic vocabulary in speaking and writing. - Identifies and applies knowledge of common Greek and Latin roots, base words, and affixes to determine the meaning of unfamiliar words n grade-level content. - Uses context clues, figurative language, word relationships, reference materials, and/or background knowledge to determine the meaning of multiplemeaning and unknown words and phrases, appropriate to grade level.
+- Recognizes and appropriately uses grade-level academic vocabulary in speaking and writing. - Applies knowledge of common Greek and Latin roots, base words, and affixes to determine the meaning of unfamiliar words in gradelevel content. - Determines the meaning of multiple-meaning and unknown words and phrases using context clues (e.g., definition, synonym, antonym, example, inference), figurative language, word relationships (e.g., synonyms, antonyms, homonyms, homophones), reference materials, and/or background knowledge.

 Social Studies centers around understanding how the world works on a social level.
 Students in the elementary grades are taught how to interact with the community, society, and the world around them.
-Social Studies instruction includes fundamental concepts of history, culture, economics, and political skills to produce responsible and productive citizens, and allows your child to develop critical thinking, research, and writing skills.
+Social Studies instruction includes fundamental concepts of history, culture, economics, and political skills to produce responsible and productive citizens and allows your child to develop critical thinking, research, and writing skills.
 Below you will find what your child will learn within each domain.